cnatzke-TRIUMF/MakeBGOHistograms/README.md

 # MakeBGOHistograms
-This project is designed to sort and histogram 137Cs source data from the GRIFFIN HPGe array at TRIUMF-ISAC for the purpose of voltage matching the BGO suppressor shields.
+This project is designed to sort and histogram 137Cs source data from the GRIFFIN or TIGRESS HPGe arrays at TRIUMF-ISAC for the purpose of voltage matching the BGO suppressor shields.

 ## Table of Contents